 ZyLAB’s eDiscovery: The silver bullet on the data train?

-In its core, eDiscovery is the collection and indexing of disparate content so that it can be thoroughly reviewed and redacted.
-Heavily used in the legal sector, eDiscovery enables organizations to scour large sources of data for personally identifiable information—lightning fast.
+In its core, eDiscovery is the collection, processing, and indexing of disparate content so that it can be thoroughly reviewed and redacted.
+Heavily used in the legal sector, eDiscovery enables organizations to scour large sources of data for Personally Identifiable Information (PII)—lightning fast.

 When an organization receives a DSAR, the challenge lies in tracking all data sources for specific details, usually personally identifiable information and other data about the requestor and the data holder.
 These requests can be simple to process, but as organizations grow, so does the complexity of these requests.